(No ratings)

 Polycystic ovarian syndrome is one of the most common endocrine disorders affecting women.
 Left untreated, it can increase the risk of diabetes, heart disease, and certain cancers.
 Fortunately there are many good treatment options available.

-Dr. Steven David Spandorfer, MD graduated from Emory University School of Medicine in 1988.
-He completed residency at Hospital of the University of Pennsylvania.
+Dr. Steven D. Spandorfer, MD graduated from Emory University School of Medicine in 1988.
+He completed residency at New York-Presbyterian Hospital.
 He is certified by the American Board of Obstetrics & Gynecology American Board of Obstetrics & Gynecology (Reproductive Endocrinology/Infertility) and has a state license in New York.

 Medical School: Emory University School of Medicine (1988)